 Butler is non-judgmental about medical aid in dying (MAID).
 She reminds us that it isn’t new, that throughout history, “some medical professionals have quietly hastened death when they believed that their moral obligation to relieve suffering overrode a blanket duty to prolong life.”
 She cites Louis Pasteur, the father of the germ theory of disease, who a hundred years ago helped five farmers in France who’d been bitten by a rabid wolf die by lethal injection.
 She writes of the growing number of states in America where it is now legal, and of how “planned, voluntarily timed deaths… can be as calm, poignant, and sacred as any other.”

-Butler’s “The Art of Dying Well” has been praised by Barbara Ehrenreich, author of “Natural Causes,” Ira Byock, author of “Dying Well,” and Lucy Kalanithi, widow of Paul Kalanithi, author of “When Breath Becomes Air.
+Butler’s The Art of Dying Well has been praised by Barbara Ehrenreich, author of Natural Causes, Ira Byock, author of Dying Well, and Lucy Kalanithi, widow of Paul Kalanithi, author of When Breath Becomes Air.
 It has been praised by a member of my family who, when I gave it to her, stayed up all night reading it.
 When I want to know what I should be doing next, I will check my behavioral symptoms against Butler’s lists.
 She will be an ally as I try to figure out how to have an honest conversation with a younger doctor, whether to call 911, and how to make my death a sacred rite of passage instead of a medical event.

-Review by Susan Gillotti, PCV Advisory Committee Member
+Review by Susan Gillotti, PCV Board Member

 by Barbara Coombs Lee (Author), Haider Warraich M.D.
 (Foreword) Littleton, CO: Compassion & Choices (December 14, 2018)